The Woman on the Jury

 The Woman on the Jury is a lost 1924 American silent drama film produced and released by Associated First National and directed by Harry Hoyt.
 It is based on a Broadway stage play, The Woman on the Jury, (Note: Also known as The Jury Woman.) and stars Sylvia Breamer and Bessie Love.
 The story was refilmed in 1929 as an early talkie under the title The Love Racket starring Dorothy Mackaill.

 Plot

 In the Adirondacks, notorious philanderer George Montgomery (Cody) is murdered, and his former sweetheart Grace (Love) is put on trial.
 Betty Brown (Breamer) and her husband Fred Masters (Mayo) both serve on the jury.
 When the defendant is nearly wrongfully convicted, Betty reveals her own history with the murder victim—that she once had been in love with him and tried to kill him—proves that the defendant is innocent.

 Production

 The film was primarily shot at night so that the cast and crew could work on other films during the day.

+Censorship

+The opening for The Woman on the Jury was scheduled for the Chicago Theatre in Chicago, Illinois on May 5, 1924.
+But, before the event, the Chicago Board of Censors called to limit entrance to those over 21 years of age.
+The exhibitors, Balaban & Katz, sought an injunction against the board and the judge ruled in their favor.